ArneNaessens/Project1920/README.md

 # Project1920
 ## Intoducton

-This is our project for the curriculum Project at Odisee Hogeschool (GHENT).
+This is the end result for the course project at Odisee Hogeschool (GHENT).

 Made by
 * Gregory Martens